 - The department has a number of models of landforms to help illustrate their development

-- Use of drama activities and create board games that help to develop an understanding of various topics
+- Use of drama activities and the creation of board games that help to develop an understanding of various topics

 - Use of kinaesthetic learning methods to develop understanding of landforms.